auth0/docs/articles/libraries/lock/v10/customization.md

 Extra input fields can be added to the sign up screen with the `additionalSignUpFields` option.
 Every input must have a `name` and a `placeholder`, and an `icon` url can also be provided.
 Also, the initial value can be provided with the `prefill` option, which can be a string with the value or a function that obtains it.
 Other options depend on the type of the field, which is defined via the type option and defaults to "text".

 ::: panel-info Intended for use with database signup only `additionalSignupFields` are intended for use with database signups only.
-If you have social sign ups too, you can ask for the additional information after the users sign up.
+If you have social sign ups too, you can ask for the additional information after the users sign up (see this [page about custom signup](/libraries/lock/v10/custom-signup#using-lock) for more details).
 You can use the `databaseAlternativeSignupInstructions` i18n key to display these instructions.
 :::

 The new fields are rendered below the regular sign up input fields in the order they are provided.